 The house now called Oliver’s Folly, is a Grade II listed building.
 It is known to have been built during the early to mid 17th century and extended in the 18th/19th century.

-The first licensee was Thomas Hardy in 1847, continuing until the late 1860’s when it was taken over by his son, John Thomas ( information from Kelly’s Trade Directories).
-Joseph Dolby from Apethorpe appears to have taken over in 1846 on the death of John Thomas Hardy, at a very young age of 41 years.
+The first licensee was Thomas Hardy in 1847, continuing until 1870 when it was taken over by his son, John Thomas ( information from Kelly’s Trade Directories).
+Joseph Dolby from Apethorpe appears to have taken over in 1885 when John Thomas became ill and then died at a very young age of 41 years.
 A newspaper article from January 1886, states that Joseph Dolby, the publican, was assaulted by two men who were fined 20s.
 Joseph Dolby left the Horse and Jockey in 1894 and became the Landlord at the Hare and Hounds.